Public Use of Children's Areas

 Public Use of Children's Areas Policy

-Children's areas are available for use by patrons who are accessing the special materials contained in the collection.
+Children's areas are available for use by any patron who is accessing the special materials contained in the collection or an all-gender restroom located in the area.
 They are also intended to be used by children and their caregivers when attending children's programs and utilizing other services provided by the children's area staff.
 Patrons not included in these categories may be required to leave the children's area and instead use other areas of the Library.

-This policy applies to all areas in the Central Library and all branch Libraries specifically designated for the use of children.
+This policy applies to the Central Library and all branch Libraries with specifically designated children’s areas.